aminUmpsa/My-first-repository-on-Github/README.md

 ### Getting Started

+For this system, we develop from scratch where we do not use any framework to develop this system.
 To access the main page which is the login page, http://localhost/FKEduSearch/Expert/index.php which required to start the xampp [Apache, MySQL] and need to import the provided sql into xampp.